Artists In The Library

 Questions?

-Contact Lena Golubtsova, Strategic Programs Manager: lena[at]torontoartscouncil[dot]org
+Contact Lena Golubtsova, Program Manager, Strategic Initiatives: lena[at]torontoartscouncil[dot]org

 Discover more TAC grants